garam-kim/FiniteKernel.jl/README.md

-This package is a toolbox for finite-dimensional kernel herding using the FrankWolfe.jl package.
+This package is a toolbox for finite-dimensional kernel herding using the $\texttt{FrankWolfe.jl}$ package.

 For Matern Kernel in infinite-dimensional setting, move to [$\texttt{MaternKernel.jl}$](https://github.com/garam-kim/MaternKernel.jl).